psgg1981/add_expense/README.md

 ![example of an updated expense entry in your google spreadsheet](https://drive.google.com/uc?export=view&id=1ckpU2WDfwiKi66Z1nbDYGMy10OIPs_ER "example of an updated expense entry in your google spreadsheet")
 > Note: updates are always done to the current date's month.

-To read the current expenses from your spreadsheet type `add_expense.py -r 6` or `add_expense.py --read 6` where 6 is the desired expense item
+To read the current expenses from your spreadsheet type `add_expense.py -r 6` or `add_expense.py --read 6` where 6 is the desired expense item (i.e. *Maintenance/repairs*)

 ```
 Authenticating...